Kampong Bukit

 Kampong Bukit is a remote village in Tutong District, Brunei, about 33 km from the district town Pekan Tutong.
 The population was 674 in 2016.
 It is one of the villages within Mukim Ukong, a mukim subdivision in the district.
+Along the way through the village, there are fruit orchards such as durian, rambutan and so on.
+It was also seen that some villagers were carrying out the work of planting rice seedlings in a two-acre paddy field allocated to interested villagers.
+Among the rice that is grown are pusu rice and adan rice.